-- A practical information system for personalized consumer queries in the area of food sustainability and health. - Coverage of the consumer population by such system. - Coverage of the relevant agro-food chain players. - Number of new data-centric agro-food businesses. - A measurable increase in the trust level in the agro-food system.
+- A practical information system for personalized consumer queries in the area of food sustainability and health - Coverage of the consumer population by such system. - Coverage of the relevant agri-food chain players. - Number of new data-centric agri-food businesses. - A measurable increase in the trust level in the agri-food system.